-the cross-border merger through absorption of Corinth Pipeworks Holdings S.A. and Hellenic Cables S.A.
-Holdings Société Anonyme (both formally listed in Greece), by the Company in accordance with articles 772/1 and following of the BCC and the Greek law 3777/2009 in conjunction with articles 68 §2 and 69 to 77a of the Greek Codified base and expanding petrochemical and energy markets.
+Cross-the cross-border merger through absorptionBorderof Corinth Pipeworks Holdings S.A. andMergerHellenic Cables S.A.
+Holdings Société

+Anonyme (both formally listed in Greece), by the Company in accordance with articles 772/1 and following of the BCC and the Greek law 3777/2009 in conjunction with articles 68 \$2 and 69 to 77a of the Greek

-Law 2190/1920
+Codified Law 2190/1920

-DCP Midstream is an energy company that sits squarely between a growing resource company of profit/(loss) of equity accounted investees
+DCP is an energy company that sits squarely

+Midstream between a growing resource base and